 When it comes to wildfires, one of the big issues is making an inventory of what you have.
 What advice would you give consumers when it comes to making an inventory of their possessions?

 My advice is: There’s no excuse.
 The first time you do it, it appears a little daunting because there is a lot of work involved.
 But ultimately, it’s really pretty easy.
-If you’ve never done it before, here are a couple pieces of advice: First, go to Knowyourstuff.org.
-This is the Insurance Information Institute’s free software for doing a home inventory.
+If you’ve never done it before, here are a couple pieces of advice: First, go to this home inventory app by Sortly.
 Two, when you do that first inventory, go room by room.
 Handle it through bite-size pieces.
 You don’t have to do the entire thing in one shot.

 Have you ever been personally affected by this?